TikTok trend prompts warning over potential death

 "None of this is done with malicious intent but that's not to say people don't get harmed."

-He said everyone around young people had a role to play to help guide good decision-making.
-Knowing what they were up to, without spying, was key.
+He said everyone around young people had a role to play to help guide good decision making and knowing what they were up to, without spying, was key.

 "If they're on TikTok but you know nothing about it, go and find out.
 Get yourself an account, move around on it and see how it is done."

-He said Netsafe research told it young people would seek their parents' help if it was a major issue but parents were not normally their first port of call for minor issues.
+He said their research told them young people would seek their parents' help if it was a major issue but parents were not normally their first port of call for minor issues.

 "At that point, as a parent, you're out."